 If you have an old laptop lying around, its hard drive doesn’t have to go to waste.
-With a few inexpensive tools, you can recycle that unused drive and turn it into a fully functional external USB drive for backups, file storage, or data transfer.
+With a few inexpensive tools, you can recycle that unused drive into portable external HDD/SSD for backups, file storage, or data transfer.

 This DIY approach not only saves money but also helps extend the life of your hardware.
 Whether you’re upgrading a laptop or repurposing an old HDD, the process is simpler than most people expect.